procf/procf.github.io/software/index.md

 {% include section.html %}

+{% comment %}
-// When we have "more" repos to link to, put the most exciting ones in FEATURED, and the rest in MORE and uncomment these lines
+When we have "more" repos to link to, put the most exciting ones in FEATURED, and the rest in MORE and uncomment these lines
-//## More
+## More

-//{% include list.html component="card" data="tools" filters="group: more" style="small" %}
+{% include list.html component="card" data="tools" filters="group: more" style="small" %}
+{% endcomment %}